Boolavogue is probably the best and certainly the most well known song to have come out 1798 rebellion in Ireland.

 Father Murphy was not a member of the United Irishmen but got involved after British militia burnt down his church and surrounding cottages to intimidate the local people.

-Yeoman were reserve fighters liable to British Crown
+Yeoman were reserve fighters loyal to British Crown

 The rebels found themselves up against the yeoman forces at the start of the rising.